hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 ## Learning Objectives

-* Familiarize participants with functions in R
+* Understanding the structure of a function and how it is used
-* Get exposed to a few commonly used functions
+* Exposure to a few commonly used base functions in R
 * Explore and inspect different data structures
+* An brief introduction to packages in R

 ## Functions and their arguments